Renault Megane E-Tech Review 2024

 Still, we think the Megane E-Tech's interior looks just as stylish as its exterior, helped by the fabric-covered dashboard and contrast stitching around the cabin.
 And it's comfortable, too, although you'll need a Renault Megane E-Tech Techno for adjustable lumbar support.
 There's a wide range of adjustment in the driver's seat - so you can crank it up for a good view if you like, or lower your bum to the floor if you'd prefer.

 Visibility is generally pretty good, helped by chunky door mirrors.
-That said, the small rear windscreen does mean you'll be pretty reliant on technology when reversing into a parking space - good job parking sensors and a reversing camera are standard across the range.
+That said, the small rear windscreen does mean you'll be pretty reliant on technology when reversing into a parking space - good job parking sensors and a reversing camera are standard across the range, though the reversing camera is strangely low resolution, like staring at an old Playstation game on a CRT TV.

 One negative we will say about the Renault Megane E-Tech's interior - and it's an issue that afflicts many modern cars - is there are quite a lot of shiny silver finishes and digital displays that soon start to show both dust and fingerprints.